Groundhogs belong to the group of large ground squirrels known as marmots. While most

 Do you experience low energy in the afternoon?
 There may be a very simple solution.
 Chances are that you are eating starchy, processed carbohydrates for lunch.
 Bread, pastas and french fries put quite a demand on your digestive system.
 Try this for just a week and see if you don’t feel the difference.
 For a week eat only proteins and vegetables for your midday meal.
 That means no sandwiches, and if you must eat a burger, don’t eat the bun.
 Find a healthy salad or enjoy some soup.
 You’ll be surprised by how much energy you’ll have in the afternoons.
 When everyone else is looking for energy in a candy bar or soda, you may want to share your secret!

-Our next Spinal Health Care class is Wednesday December 7at 6:15 P.M.
+Our next Back and Neck Care class is Wednesday February 1 at 6:15 P.M.
 This class is about 45 minutes in length, reviews what you can do to avoid back and neck problems, how to get better quicker, preventive measures, spinal function and physiology, exercises for a stronger back and neck, and a question and answer segment.
 This is free of charge, all are welcome, please call the office and let us know you will be attending!

 Dr. Benjamin A. Caruso

 · Blood travels more than 60,000 miles each day through the body.

 · Oatmeal is a common ingredient in many topical skin applications.